 Taken from his opera, which tells the fantastical Russian folktale of the Snow Maiden who brings a fifteen-year-winter to a village, Rimsky-Korsakov’s music is sparkling, the equal of his compatriot Tchaikovsky in this genre in every way.

 You were expecting Vivaldi in this spot?
 That choice was too obvious for the present essay, so I decided to go with a Seasons you likely have never heard.
 Like Rimsky-Korsakov, Glazunov is overshadowed today by his compatriot, Tchaikovsky.
 Though this is more justifiable in Glazunov’s case, his ballet The Seasons should be performed much more often, as it is simply delightful.
 At forty minutes, it never outwears its melodic welcome.

-6. Sergei Rachmaninov: “The Silver Sleigh Bells” from The Bells
+6. Sergei Rachmaninoff: “The Silver Sleigh Bells” from The Bells

-A choral piece by Rachmaninov based on Edgar Allan Poe’s poem, The Bells?
+A choral piece by Rachmaninoff based on Edgar Allan Poe’s poem, The Bells?
 Who would have guessed it?
 This is actually a forty-minute choral symphony, a faithful setting of Poe’s words, which takes the listener on a journey from the jauntiness of the first movement’s evocation of a sleigh ride, to the celebration of marriage’s delights, to the terror of nighttime alarm bells, and finally to the terror of the tolling bells of death.
-Rachmaninov’s music and Poe’s words masterfully capture the strange beauty of winter’s death.
+Rachmaninoff’s music and Poe’s words masterfully capture the strange beauty of winter’s death.

 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.